 then the Software data record.

-As there is no amount withheld, no income to report and no FMD to report for the year, there is no need to include Investment account data record(s), Supplementary income account data record(s), Farm management deposit account data record(s) or Investor data record(s) in the report.

 If more than one nil return is being reported in the file, then an Investment body identity data record and Software data record must be added for each nil return AIIR to be included in the file.

 The File total data record must be placed at the end of the file and must follow the Software data record for the last nil return in the file.